MingyuYang-Yale/BENG469/FA23/Lab4-scRNAseq-CNV/README.md

 #### 1. Prerequisites:

 As the HPC is temporarily unavailable due to scheduled maintenance, I will conducting the lab session using my personal laptop for demonstration purposes.
 To actively participate during the session, please [install R](https://cran.r-project.org/) and [R Studio](https://posit.co/download/rstudio-desktop/) on your own laptop prior to the lab session.
-Alternatively, you can choose to listen and review the materials once the HPC is back online.
+Alternatively, you can listen during the lab session, and then revisit the materials once the HPC is back online.

 #### 2. Download files:
 Download the folder "10-5-2023 _ L4 _ scRNA-seq (4) CNV and clonal heterogeneity" from Files on Canvas.